timmyonduso/timmyonduso/README.md

 I am a result-oriented Oracle Certified Associate with over five years of experience as a Fullstack Developer, having worked with financial institutions, educational and welfare organizations.
 Profound expertise in Android app development underpinned by a deep knowledge of the Model-View-ViewModel (MVVM) architecture, creating well-structured, modular, and scalable applications.
 Mastery of the use of coroutines, harnessing Kotlin's powerful asynchronous programming capabilities.
 Proficiency in designing user interfaces with frameworks and  animations to craft visually appealing and interactive app experiences that engage users and convey information effectively.

 - 🔭 I’m currently working on a Tree Tracking application using laravel and Next.js.
-- 🌱 I’m currently learning AWS, Oracle Heatwave Gen AI.
+- 🌱 I’m currently learning Azure, Oracle Heatwave Gen AI.
 - 📫 Reach me at: timmyonduso58@gmail.com
 - 🤝  I'm open to collaborating on React, Laravel, react native, kotlin